NickTomlin/nicktomlin.github.io/_posts/2019-09-05-reflection.md

 ---
 layout: post
-title: the power of reflection
+title: The power of reflection
 date: 2019-09-05 09:53 -0700
 ---